 “The real matter is how is state policy going to address the meaning of the high school diploma,” he said.
 “I think it’s a good time to ask these questions and I think it’s a very confusing time.”

-Filed under: CALPADS, Categorical Funding, College and Career Preparation, Common Core standards, Data, Featured, High School Completion, Jerry Brown, Legislature, Bills, Reporting & Analysis, Standardized tests, State Board of Education, Students, Tests, Tests & Assessments · Tags: California High School Exit Exam, Jerry Brown, Susan Bonilla, Tom Torlakson
+Filed under: Charts and Data, College and Career Preparation, Common Core, Featured, High School Completion, Jerry Brown, Legislature, Bills, Reporting & Analysis, School Finance, Standardized tests, State Board of Education, Students, Tests, Tests & Assessments · Tags: California High School Exit Exam, CALPADS, Categorical Funding, Jerry Brown, Susan Bonilla, Tom Torlakson